microbug/docker-cryptostorm-client/README.md

 This container has everything necessary to connect to Cryptostorm.
 Pass it a username and (optionally) specify which node to use (by setting which config file to use), and it will connect to Cryptostorm.
 You can then connect other containers to it via `--net=container:vpn_container_name` or through [docker-compose](https://docs.docker.com/compose/compose-file/#network_mode).

+Since it's based on Alpine, the container is very lightweight at around 4MB compressed.

 ## Usage
 `docker-compose` is recommended (for ease of use and clarity) over `docker run` but examples of both are provided.